The Christian Reformed Church in North America

 - Christian Courier (bi-weekly newspaper featuring independent journalism)

-- Christian Farmers Federation of Ontario (public policy re: sustainable farming)
+- Christian Farmers Federation of Ontario (agricultural policy and sustainable farming)

 - Christian Stewardship Services (financial planning)